WckdAwe/SortViz/README.md

 Then you just wait for the GUI window to pop up, and you are ready!

-Note: All aforementioned scripts must reside in the same directory
+Note: All aforementioned scripts must reside in the same directory.

 ## Running Instructions

-When the GUI window pops up, you will, hopefully, understand immediatelly how to use the script.
+When the GUI window pops up.
 There are three basic buttons, which also show certain functionallity messages when placed under the mouse cursor!
+The buttons are:
+1. Custom List
+2. Generate random list
+3. Show current list, which also acts as pause button.

 ## Built with